 The average number of times that power to a customer is interrupted is also a measure of system reliability and is also a high priority for WDI.
 As outlined above, the Ontario Energy Board typically requires a utility to keep this measure within a certain range of its historical performance and outside factors can also greatly impact this measure.
-WDI experience interrupted power 0.62 times during 2018 which is above the OEB prescribed target of 0.56 for interrupted power.
+WDI experience interrupted power 0.61 times during 2019 which is above WDI's target of 0.56 events per customer for interrupted power.

-In 2018, WDI started a capital management program of changing out transformers.
-These were scheduled outages, however; along with other weather events contributed to WDI being above the OEB prescribed target.
+In 2019, WDI started a capital management program of changing out poles.
+These were scheduled outages, however; along with other weather events commented on above in "Average Number of Hours that Power to a Customer is Interrupted" contributed to WDI being above the OEB prescribed target.